IgniteUI/igniteui-documentation/topics/02_Controls/igHierarchicalGrid/01_igHierarchicalGrid_Initializing.md

     ```

 -   MVC-specific requirements
-    -   An MVC 2 or MVC 3 project in MS Visual Studio® with a grid connected to a data source
+    -   An MVC 4, MVC 5 or ASP.NET Core project in MS Visual Studio® with a grid connected to a data source
     -   A reference to the MVC dll (stores the MVC IG wrappers)

 ### Scripting Requirements
-The required scripts for both jQuery and MVC sample are the same because the MVC wrappers just render a jQuery widget.
+The required scripts for the jQuery and MVC samples are the same because %%ProductNameMVC%% renders jQuery widgets.

 The following scripts are required to run the grid and its grouping functionality: